Peter Tatchell: Mozambique and Guinea-Bissau

+People's Republic of China

+In April 2008, Tatchell attempted to disrupt the procession of the Olympic torch though London.
+As a protest against China's human rights record, he stood in front of the bus carrying the torch along Oxford Street while carrying a placard calling on Beijing to "Free Tibet, Free Hu Jia" (the name of a recently jailed human rights activist).
+Tatchell was taken away by police but was not charged.
+In an interview Tatchell called on the world to boycott the opening ceremony of the Olympics, or to take other visible action.

 Russia

-Tatchell has written articles condemning the Russian LGBT propaganda law.
-In 2014 Tatchell protested Valery Gergiev's support for Vladimir Putin.
+Tatchell has written articles condemning the Russian anti-LGBT propaganda law.
+In 2014, Tatchell protested Valery Gergiev's support for Vladimir Putin.

 Tatchell protested the 2014 Winter Olympics in Sochi over the gay rights stance of Russia, comparing the event to the 1936 Olympics in Berlin.

-Tatchell was arrested at the Moscow Pride parade in 2011 amid a spate of anti-gay violence by neo-Nazis.
+Tatchell was arrested at the Moscow Pride parade in 2011 amid a spate of anti-LGBT violence by neo-Nazis.

+Mayor of Moscow

 In February 2007, the Mayor of Moscow, Yury Luzhkov, visited London mayor Ken Livingstone for an annual meeting that also involved the Mayors of Berlin and Paris, with the mayor of Beijing present as well.
 Nikolay Alexeyev, one of the organizers of the Moscow gay pride parade, joined Tatchell in protesting the visit.
 A notice of the protest quoted Talgat Tadzhuddin saying that the Moscow pride marchers should be flogged.

-Livingstone asserted that he supports gay rights, and said "In Moscow the Russian Orthodox church, the chief rabbi and the grand Mufti all supported the ban on the Gay Pride march with the main role, due to its great weight in society, being played by the Orthodox church.
+Livingstone asserted that he supported LGBT rights, and said, "In Moscow the Russian Orthodox church, the chief rabbi and the grand Mufti all supported the ban on the Gay Pride march with the main role, due to its great weight in society, being played by the Orthodox church.
 The attempt of Mr Tatchell to focus attention on the role of the grand Mufti in Moscow, in the face of numerous attacks on gay rights in Eastern Europe, which overwhelmingly come from right-wing Christian and secular currents, is a clear example of an Islamophobic campaign."

-Tatchell retorted that Livingstone's remarks were "dishonest, despicable nonsense", adding "The Grand Mufti was not singled out".
+In response, Tatchell said that Livingstone's remarks were "dishonest, despicable nonsense", adding, "The Grand Mufti was not singled out".
 He further said the Mayor had brought his "office into disrepute" and "has revealed himself to be a person without principles, honesty or integrity."

-Israel

-Following the vote by the Knesset, the Israeli legislature, in 2007 in favour of bills to ban lesbian and gay pride parades in Jerusalem, the Lesbian and Gay Coalition Against Racism criticised Tatchell, saying:

-Tatchell issued a statement opposing any boycott of Israel as a result of this.

-In a 2009 article for The Guardian Tatchell condemned what he described as "disproportionate" and "reckless" attacks by the Israeli military on Gaza, but also argued that Western liberals and progressives should not support Hamas which he described as an Islamist group that represses Palestinians and is "potentially as much of a threat to Palestinian freedom as Israel is today."